Abstract

 where $W$ is the Generalized Weave Operator, which generates a set of substitution rules, and hence tilings, given the following. $S$, the original substitution rule, $E$, the expansion factor, $C$, the cloning number, and $V$, the winding vector, where $E$ and $C$ are natural numbers and $V$ is a mapping $V: {1, \dots, M} \to {0, \dots, C-1}$, where $M$ is the number of child tiles in the expanded substitution $S^E$

-$W$ is defined as follows: Beginning with $S$, $S$ is applied to itself $E$ times, meaning that if the original inflation factor was $\lambda$ the new inflation factor is $\lambda^S$.
+$W$ operates on the $E$-th iterate of $S$, meaning that if the original inflation factor was $\lambda$ the new inflation factor of the $E$-th iterate is $\lambda^E$.

 To preserve topological consistency under the operator $W$, the prototiles are endowed with an orientation vector, ensuring that the weaving is applied relative to the tile’s local coordinate system.